 In summary, it would appear from this incomplete, misleading and erroneous report that to pass constitutional muster in the mind of its author, perfect or near perfect is required to meet his flawed interpretation of constitutional standards.
 Such a conclusion is unsupported in light of the very thorough study done less than two years ago by the NCCHC, which found Idaho’s care of its prisoners to be in compliance with national correctional healthcare guidelines.
 Corizon is very proud of the job we are doing in taking care of our patients in Idaho and the state has received quality clinical awards the last two years!

-Corizon provides quality healthcare services to 115 clients at 552 facilities across the country serving approximately 362,000 inmates in 27 states.
-With its corporate headquarters in Brentwood, Tenn. and the operational headquarters in St. Louis, Mo., Corizon is the leading provider of correctional healthcare services in the United States.
+Corizon Health provides quality healthcare services to 114 clients at 534 facilities across the country serving approximately 345,000 inmates in 27 states.
+With its corporate headquarters in Brentwood, Tenn. and regional offices in St. Louis and Jefferson City, Mo., Corizon Health is the leading provider of correctional healthcare services in the United States.
 For more information, please visit www.corizonhealth.com.